Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 Day 3

-More ruin sites, cloud forest, stairs, and views characterize the day.
-Phuyupatamarca and Wiñay Wayna are among the most powerful moments for many groups.
+More ruin stations, cloud forest, stairs, and views characterize the day.
+Phuyupatamarca and Wiñay Wayna are among the strongest moments for many groups.

 Day 4